 Looking for things to do in Paris for kids who are a little older?
 They might find the Catacombs of Paris super interesting.

 Catacombs are usually religious burial chambers with the skulls and bones of the deceased used as decoration.
-There are over six million people buried in these chambers and children under 18 have free entry.
+There are over six million people buried in these chambers, and children under 18 have free entry.

 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
-They are super easy, affordable, AND guarantee that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+They are super easy and affordable AND guarantee that I’ll be in some photos.
+You can get $25 off if you book through this link.

 Musée de la Magie